Fees and Financial Aid

 Applying for Financial Aid

-UW Oshkosh has a priority filing date of March 15.
+UW Oshkosh has a priority filing date of December 15th.
 Applications received at the national processing center by that date will receive priority processing and if eligible, the applicant can expect to receive awards from aid sources that are limited.
+Please note that the applicant may be required to turn in additional information to the Financial Aid Office before their application can be processed.
 Applications received after the priority date will be processed in the order received and awards will be based on availability of funds.

 Students must also have applied for and be admitted before an award notification will be made.

-Applications are processed and notification letters sent as soon as possible after federal, state and local awarding formulas are determined.
+Applications are processed and notification is sent as soon as possible after federal, state and local awarding formulas are determined.

 The Aid Package

 Financial aid applicants are evaluated for all the types of aid administered by the Financial Aid Office.
-It is not necessary to apply separately for each kind of aid desired.
-Financial aid offered to students may be in the form of grants (gifts), long-term loans, and part-time employment.
+It is not necessary to apply separately for each type of assistance.
+Financial aid offered to students may be in the form of grants (gifts), long-term loans and part-time employment.
 The typical award is made up of one or more of the following federal or state programs.

 Programs Based on Financial Need